danihelis/algorithms/structure/heap.md

 ## Construction

-Build a heap from an unsorted vector.
+Build a heap from a list of elements.

 **Input** A list of $n$ elements \
 **Output** A heap containing these $n$ elements \